nightblade9/SharpForge/README.md

 A multi-platform 2D game engine for desktop games.
 Free and open source (FOSS).
 Built in C# and .NET 8, for C# developers, on the shoulders of giants.

+I created SharpForge because of my vision: to create a great game editor and game engine, that's accessible to C# developers end-to-end -- it's free and open-source, and you can fork and edit every line of code yourself.
+And it should be intuitive, run fast, be well-designed and architected, and work across desktop (Windows, Linux, and Mac) for 2D games.

 # Contributing

 If you find something you want to change, feel free to open a PR.
 If it's a better change, please open an issue first to discuss it, so we can figure out the best solutiion together!